scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

 Use your willpower to supress a creatures natural abilties.
 The target must make a willpower save, on fail you choose either Strength or Dexterity, the creature loses 2 to their proficiency modifier for all skills, saving throws, and weapon attacks using that attribute.
 Each crit further decreases the proficiency by 1.
-A creature with negative proficiency improves normal dice to bad dice instead of proficient dice.

 Add a proficiency die for every level above 3rd.